1. Home: Explore careers

 University

-You'll usually need a foundation degree, higher national diploma or degree in:
+You'll usually need a foundation degree, higher national diploma or degree in a subject like:

-Experience of working in a food science or food development environment, for example through an industrial placement, may improve your career prospects.
+Experience of working in a food science or food development environment, for example through an industrial placement during your course, may improve your career prospects.

 Entry requirements